andriikushch/CarND-PID-Control-Project/README.md

 | [video](pid-bp.mov)  | [video](pid-sp.mov)  |

 ### 2. I
-High values for I will "collect" error impact very quickly and will drive car offroad.
+High values for I will "collect" error impact very quickly and will drive car out from the road.
 This component is useful for a biased system, which is not a case for the simulator.

 ![pid-bi.gif](pid-bi.gif)
 video [pid-bi.mov](pid-bi.mov)